Skip to Main Content

 For our current research schedule, and directions to the collection, please see our Visit page on our main website, and the library homepage for all exceptions & changes to regular hours

-We maintain a closed stacks reading room for access to Special Collections and FIT Institutional Archives materials.
+We maintain a closed stacks reading room for access to Special Collections and FIT College Archives materials.
 All materials are paged prior to your visit: this means books and other materials are retrieved for researchers to view in the reading room and that all material is non-circulating (i.e. researchers cannot browse the stacks on their own as they would in a library).

 The wide range of primary research sources housed in Special Collections are often rare, fragile and valuable.
 To protect these collections the following prohibitions are enforced during researcher visits: